-The first association with the term remote work is a dream-like work, while lying in a hammock at the sea side.
+The first association with the term “remote work” is dream-like: working while lying in a hammock by the sea.
 We take it as a holiday, rather than usual daily responsibilities at an office.
 But when you start your remote job, you soon figure out that your table, a chair (or a hammock) and your laptop become your work place for a full busy day.
-The same as an office with a slight difference that it’s not necessary to wake up early and commute, or having a chance to escape to any warm place from a soul-crushing winter and work from anywhere you want.
+It’s like an office, with the added benefit that you don’t have to wake up early to commute.
+You also have the chance to escape the soul-crushing winter and work from any warm location you desire.
 Because what matters in the long run is the result.

 In the part 2 we have described the powerfulness of terminal multiplexers and reviewed one of the most popular terminal utilities – Tmux.
 Such kind of multiplexers might greatly boost your performance in handling different CLI operations.
 Let’s go forward and imagine the trivial situation, when you have created your own handy CLI environment with many terminal windows in one tab or so.
 You have everything under your hand but sooner or later you have to reboot your computer because of a new system update or installing some applications that require the system restart.
 In this case, your terminal multiplexer process will be shut down and you will lose all your settings.
 Fortunately, there are few lovely utilities that help save all your windows/tabs configurations and allow to recreate the entire tabs with windows.

 In the previous article we wrote about few improvements that you can implement for your Command Line Interface (CLI).
 But “Perfection knows no limits” and in this article we would like to dig deeper and describe few additional solutions that will make your CLI more powerful in your hands.